Erastuskanyatta/Introduction-to-PHP/index.md

 $ sudo gedit index.php
 ```
 ### A hello world program
 We are going to write a simple PHP program.Let's look at the basic syntax of a PHP program.
-PHP code starts with `<?php` and ends with `?>` as shown below:
+To write a PHP code, you must start with `<?php` and finish with `?>` as shown below:
 ```php
 <?php
 //php code is written here